Artificial Intelligence in the United States

 The FTC’s cases involving deceptive marketing of AI tools have resulted in injunctions and sometimes monetary payments.

 At the state level, enforcement is similarly fragmented, with available relief dependent on the agencies and laws involved.
-For example, Colorado and Utah have enacted AI-specific laws that include statutory penalties:
+For example, Texas and Utah have enacted AI-specific laws that include statutory penalties:

 Continue reading